 . . .

-Elizabeth Mayhew whips up a delectable dessert in her Millbrook, New York, kitchen.Francesco Lagnese
+Elizabeth Mayhew whipping up a cake in her Millbrook, New York, kitchen.Francesco Lagnese

 When Elizabeth Mayhew was hired to create a cake for legendary New York City antiques dealer Gerald Bland, she pulled out her paint chips before mixing her frosting.
 “There’s a very specific, majestic green that he’s known for,” she says.
 “I wanted to be sure I got that Gerald Bland green exactly right.”